The Complete School Exit System for England — From Letter to LA Response

 You've made the decision.
 Your child is in distress — the bullying hasn't stopped, the SEND support never materialised, or the anxiety has reached the point where they physically cannot walk through the school gate.
 You want to deregister and start home educating.
 But when you told the headteacher, they said you need to attend a meeting with the SENCO, submit your proposed curriculum for review, wait for the local authority's "approval," and that removing your child mid-term could trigger a safeguarding referral.

 None of that is true.
-Under Section 436A of the Education Act 1996 — and the DfE's own statutory guidance — a parent of a child at a mainstream school in England can deregister by writing a single letter to the headteacher.
+Under Regulation 9(1)(f) of the 2024 Pupil Registration Regulations, a parent of a child at a mainstream school in England can deregister by writing a single letter to the headteacher.
 The school is legally required to remove the child from the admissions register on the date stated in the letter.
 No meeting.
 No curriculum review.
 No approval.
 No waiting period.

-If your child has an Education, Health and Care Plan and attends a special school named in Section I of the plan, deregistration works differently.
-You cannot simply send a letter — you need the local authority's written consent, and the legal pathway involves requesting amendments to the EHCP under Section B. The Blueprint walks through every step of this process, explains your rights if the LA refuses consent, and provides the specific template letters for initiating the amendment.
-This section exists because using a mainstream deregistration letter for a special school placement is one of the most dangerous legal mistakes a parent can make.
+If your child has an EHCP and attends a special school named in Section I of the plan, sending a standard deregistration letter does nothing.
+The school is legally barred from removing your child without Local Authority consent.
+You need to request amendments to the EHCP under Section B — a different legal pathway with different templates and different timelines.
+The Blueprint walks through every step, explains your rights if the LA refuses consent, and provides the specific letters for initiating the amendment.
+Using a mainstream template for a special school is one of the most dangerous legal mistakes a parent can make, and most free resources don't even mention the distinction.

 Not every family leaves school permanently.
-Some need a term of healing, a year of stabilisation, or a temporary bridge while they find a better-fit school.
-The Blueprint outlines exactly what records to keep — work samples, a learning log, evidence of educational provision — so that if your child re-enters the school system later, the school cannot arbitrarily reassign their year group or refuse to acknowledge the period of home education.
+Some need a term of healing while they find a better-fit placement.
+The Blueprint outlines exactly what records to keep — work samples, a learning log, an Educational Provision Report — so that when your child applies for in-year admission later, the school cannot arbitrarily reassign their year group or claim the home education period was an unaccounted gap.

 Who This Blueprint Is For